Lemmings (series): Gameplay

 The Lemmings series primarily consists of puzzle video games.
 The games feature characters named Lemmings, who are anthropomorphic lemmings with green hair and blue robes.
 The objective in these games is to guide a portion of the titular characters across assorted landscapes to reach an exit.

 The player does not have direct control over the Lemmings; instead, the player controls a cursor that is used to assign skills to the Lemmings.
 Each Lemming starts out walking forward in one direction continuously until it runs into a wall (in which case it turns around) or is assigned a skill.
 Some skills cause Lemmings to change their behavior; for instance, Lemmings given the Blocker skill will stop moving entirely.

 In most games of the series, each level gives the player a certain quantity of each skill, limiting how many Lemmings can be tasked with a particular skill.
 Each level also has a certain number of Lemmings, requiring a specific portion of them to be led to the exit in order for the player to be allowed to progress.

 History

 The first installment of the Lemmings series, titled Lemmings, was developed by DMA Design and published by Psygnosis, having been launched for the Amiga on 14 February 1991.
 It quickly became commercially successful, with multiple ports being created in the following years.
 Lemmings became one of the best-selling and most well-received video games of its time.

 Psygnosis was acquired by Sony Electronic Publishing in 1993, becoming a wholly owned subsidiary.
 Subsequent games in the series continued to be published by Psygnosis to competing platforms, however.
+Psygnosis (later renamed Studio Liverpool) was closed in 2012.
+The Lemmings IP is currently owned by Sony.

+Sony licensed the Lemmings IP to Exient, who developed and published the game Lemmings: The Puzzle Adventure.